 Additional flood insurance data for a site, such as the FIRM zone and the base elevation or depth, is shown on the FIRM.

-We have a handout on the flood insurance purchase requirement that can help people who need a mortgage or loan for the property in the SFHA.
+We have information on the flood insurance purchase requirement for those who need a mortgage or loan for the property in the SFHA.

 Call the Planning & Development Department, 314.962.4800, Monday through Friday, 8 am to 5 pm for information or to make an appointment to view a copy of the FIRM.
 There is no charge for this service.